Recoskie/AI-Matrix/docs/Matrix Structure.md

   <br /><br />

-  You can also relate single number values into this point space from reality and give them meaning to the world around you or have them represent themselves.
-The golden ratio is a simplified expression of this entire point space as a single number value.
-If you want to analyze just single number values to that of the point space, then the number analytics library will teach you the structure of all numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html" target="_blank">FL64</a>.
+  You can also relate single number values into the quantum matrix from reality and give them meaning to the world around you or have them represent themselves.
+The golden ratio is a simplified expression of this entire point space from zero as a single number value.
+If you want to analyze just single number values then the number analytics library will teach you the structure of all numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html" target="_blank">FL64</a>.
 All numbers have a place and an expression and meaning to reality itself.
 </body>
 </html>